sebilm/ioBroker.myuplink/README.md

 ### **WORK IN PROGRESS**

 -   Forbidden characters are removed from the category
+-   An error when setting data has been fixed
 -   Performance has been improved

 ### 0.6.1 (2024-02-03)